 How to Clean Copper That's Not Lacquered

-Cleaning and polishing unlacquered copper require a bit more elbow grease, but the method is still simple.
+Cleaning and polishing unlacquered copper requires a bit more elbow grease, but the method is still simple.
 Fortunately, there’s still no need for harsh chemicals.
-You can do the job using a few natural ingredients you probably already have at home.
+You can do the job using a few ingredients you probably already have at home.

 The Spruce / Leticia Almeida